opset/openset/docs/pyql/README.md

 PyQL is meant to be small.
 Small is fast.

-# An OpenSet query is different
+# Anatomy of an  OpenSet query

 To understand how a query works in OpenSet you must understand how it organizes data, and how it simplifies complex problems.
+The best way to explain this is by example.

 #### The scenario